mjpritchard/test-decap-help/content/docs/data-transfer/ftp-and-lftp.md

 aliases: /article/3811-data-transfer-tools-ftp-and-lftp
 date: 2022-08-22 15:56:09
 description: 'Data Transfer Tools: ftp and lftp'
-slug: data-transfer-tools-ftp-and-lftp
+slug: ftp-and-lftp
-title: 'Data Transfer Tools: ftp and lftp'
+title: 'ftp and lftp'
 ---

 This article provides information about FTP (File Transfer Protocol) as a data